Type 1 Training Tips from a National Champion Cyclist

 - In total: 15-20 hours a week

-- In the gym: 2-3 days a week, building strength and power
+- In the gym: two to three days a week, building strength and power

 - On the weekend, out on the road: coffee shop rides with friends

 - Nuun for hydration and my favorite training/race snacks at the moment are Honey Stinger Bars

 During training and racing, I do the following: